Fjellstrom101/Fjellstrom101/README.md

 - 💼 I’m currently studying .NET at <a href="https://phoenix.tech/griffyn/" target="blank">IT Högskolan</a>

-- 🌱 I’m currently looking for internship (LIA)
+- 🤝 I’m currently looking for internship (LIA)

-- 🤝 I’m available for freelancing.
+- 🌱 I’m .

 - 📫 How to reach me **Linus.fjellstrom@gmail.com**